stanfordhpccenter/cs74/labs/week1/Lab-2-SSH-configuration.md

 You'll receive a response like this:
 ```
-Warning: Permanently added 'cs74,171.64.55.130' (ECDSA) to list of hosts
+Warning: Permanently added 'me344,171.64.55.130' (ECDSA) to list of hosts
 ```

-You'll be prompted for your HPCC password, which we're providing.
+You'll be prompted for your SUNet password.
 Type your password and press enter.
 **NOTE** Your keystrokes will not appear on the screen.
 ```
-[user]@cs74.stanford.edu's password:
+[user]@me344.stanford.edu's password:
 ```

 You likely won't receive a response after entering the password.